Monthly Archives: August 2011

 Commenting, Or Lack Of…

-Quick note, before a lovely tour of some of Derbyshire that you might not have seen before on Savidge Reads… I want to apologise for my rather rubbish commenting, or more specifically lack of, in the last month or two. … Continue reading
+Quick note, before a lovely tour of some of Derbyshire that you might not have seen before on Savidge Reads… I want to apologise for my rather rubbish commenting, or more specifically lack of, in the last month or two.
+It’s been shoddy and, along with reading lots of wonderful books on a whim, is something that I will be catching up with and rectifying over the three day long weekend here in the UK.

 Filed under Random Savidgeness